 See the official Fast Pair Model Registration documentation for information on how to register the device and obtain the Model ID and Anti-Spoofing Public/Private Key pair.
 Alternatively, you can use the debug Model ID and Anti-Spoofing Public/Private Key pair obtained by Nordic Semiconductor for the development purposes.
-See the Bluetooth: Fast Pair input device sample and the nRF Desktop for details about the debug Fast Pair Providers registered by Nordic.
+See the Bluetooth: Fast Pair sample and the nRF Desktop for details about the debug Fast Pair Providers registered by Nordic.

 The Fast Pair standard requires provisioning the device with Model ID and Anti-Spoofing Private Key obtained during device model registration.
 In the nRF Connect SDK, the provisioning data is generated as a hexadecimal file using the Fast Pair provision script.